-We use Altera's Quartus 9.0 to target the Altera Stratix III EP3SL340F1760C2, a large and fast device that allows us to compare with published results for the Nios II soft processor [5].
-We do not bias the synthesis process to favour area or speed optimizations, nor perform any circuit transformations such as retiming.
-We configured the place and route process to make a standard effort at fitting the design with only two constraints: (i) to avoid I/O pin registers to prevent artificially long paths that would affect the clock frequency, and (ii) to set the target clock frequency to 1Ghz-an impossibly-high value for current Stratix III devices-to optimize circuit layout for speed1.
+CAD FLow We use Altera's Quartus 9.0 to target the Altera Stratix III EP3SL340F1760C2, a large and fast device that allows us to compare with published results for the Nios II soft processor [5].
+We do not bias the synthesis process to favour area or speed, nor perform any circuit transformations such as retiming.
+We configured the place and route process to make a standard effort at fitting with only two constraints: (i) to avoid I/O pin registers to prevent artificially long paths that would affect the clock frequency, and (ii) to set the target clock frequency to 1Ghz to optimize circuit layout for speed1.
 We report maximum operating frequency by averaging the result of place/routes across ten different random seeds.